Do You Know the Top Ten Incredible Health Benefits of Guava?

 Guava Leaf Drink Recipe by my mother: My mother used to pluck a few tender leaves of guava plant.
 She sauteed it in butter or ghee with some cumin seeds and pepper.
 Then ground it with a teaspoon of grated coconut and buttermilk.
 She added a pinch of salt for taste.
 She added water or buttermilk for getting the flowing consistency.
 We used to drink a cup of this soup-like dish which is considered to have many medicinal benefits.
 Normally my mother used to make this dish during summer to beat the heat.

-There are many wonderful and brilliant health benefits of guava that are listed below.
+There are many surprising health benefits of guava that are listed below.

 1. Weight Loss:

 Guava is very helpful to those who want to lose weight and also does not want to compromise their intake of proteins, vitamins, and fiber.
 Raw guava has less sugar content than the ripe one.
 It is less sweet compared to fruits like apple, grapes, and other similar fruits.
-Eating guava gives you a satisfied and filled feeling.
-If you ate a medium size guava during lunch, you will not feel hungry till evening.
+Eating guava makes you satisfied and filled.
+If you eat medium-sized guava during lunch, you will not feel hungry until the evening.
 This way you can cut down eating junk snacks.
 Ironically, it is good for weight gain also.
-As the fruit has many nutrients, it helps in keeping a good metabolism and helps in absorption of nutrients.
-For this reason, people who are lean and thin can also consider eating this fruit for weight gain purpose.
+As this fruit has many nutrients, it helps in keeping a good metabolism and helps in the absorption of nutrients.
+For this reason, people who are lean and thin can also consider eating this fruit for weight gain purposes.